 "A quorum at any Council meeting will be established by the presence of at least five

-Special meetings and Public Works sessions are called on an "as needed basis."
+Special meetings and work sessions are called on an "as needed basis."

-All City Council meetings, with exception of Executive sessions called in compliance with the provisions of the Texas Open Meetings Law, are open to the general public.
+All City Council meetings, with the exception of Executive Session, called in compliance with the provisions of the Texas Open Meetings Law, are open to the general public.